-His majesty received the pontifical benediction of the metropolitan of St. Petersburg, who placed his hands on the ezar's head in the form of a cross, reciting the two prayers prescribed by the ritual.
-The prayers terminated, the emperor ordered that the imperial crown be presented to him.
-Thereupon the metropolitan of St. Petersburg who placed his hands on the ezar's head in the form of a cross, reciting the two prayers prescribed by the ritual.
-The prayers terminate
+His majesty received the pontifical benediction of the metropolitan of St. Petersburg, who placed his hands on the caar's head in the form of a cross, reciting the two prayers prescribed by the ritual.
+The prayers terminated, the emperor ordered that the imperial crown he presented to him.
+There upon the metropolitan of St. Petersburg took the imperi perof, who took it in his hands and placed it on his head.